brownman/do_for_others_first_old/works/README.md

 * driving question: Am I really productive ?

-### use it to document other scripts:
-* project name: Selfish:
-* type: An coverage tool
-* description: execute the commented parts of a bash script.
-* driving question:
-    - Q:how to encourage testing?
-    - Q:how to document a script?
-    - Q:how to determine the level of completeness for a script?

 ### drop it as a snippet - and maybe later upgrade it to a plugin level